rainlanguage/docs.rainprotocol.xyz/docs/guides/Integration/interpreter-interface.md

 **If the calling contract chooses to apply state changes it MUST assume the interpreter is malicious and may attempt some kind of reentrancy attack.
-This is no different to any other external call and MUST be treated with all due care.
+This is no different to any other external call and MUST be treated with due care.
-As always, the simplest solution may be to wrap interpreter state changes in a reentrancy guard such as the one that Open Zeppelin provides, but there are other safe patterns that MAY be applied by the calling contract.
+As always, the simplest solution may be to wrap interpreter state changes in a reentrancy guard such as the one that Open Zeppelin provides, but there are other safe patterns that MAY be applied by the calling contract.**

 ### Namespaces and state collisions

-You may have noticed in the API documentation that `eval` and `stateChanges` come with `withNamespace` variants.
+You may have noticed in the API documentation that `eval` and `stateChanges` both have `WithNamespace` variants.
 The namespace is used to further disambiguate gets and sets _between expressions from the same calling contract_.

 For a simple factory based deployment namespacing is typically NOT required as